Stanley Milgram: Biography

-Early life, education, and family
+Early life, family and education

-Milgram was born in 1933 in New York City (the Bronx) to Jewish parents.
-His parents were Adele (born Israel) and Samuel Milgram (1898–1953), who had immigrated to the United States from Romania and Hungary respectively during World War I. He was the second of three children.
-Milgram's immediate and extended family were both affected by the Holocaust.
-After the war, relatives of his who had survived Nazi concentration camps and bore concentration camp tattoos stayed with the Milgram family in New York for a time.
+Milgram was the second of three children born to Jewish parents in the Bronx (New York City), in 1933.
+His parents were Adele (born Israel) and Samuel Milgram (1898–1953), who had immigrated to the United States from Romania and Hungary respectively during World War I. Milgram's immediate and extended family were both affected by the Holocaust.
+After the war, relatives who had survived Nazi concentration camps and bore concentration camp tattoos stayed with the Milgram family in New York for a time.

-His Bar Mitzvah speech in 1946 was on the subject of the plight of the European Jews and the impact that the events of World War II would have on Jewish people around the world.
+Milgram's bar mitzvah speech, when he turned 13 in 1946, focused on the plight of European Jews and the impact that the events of World War II would have on Jewish people around the world.
 He said, upon becoming a man under Jewish law: "As I ... find happiness in joining the ranks of Israel, the knowledge of the tragic suffering of my fellow Jews ... makes this ... an occasion to reflect upon the heritage of my people—which now becomes mine. ...
 I shall try to understand my people and do my best to share the responsibilities which history has placed upon all of us."
 He later wrote to a friend from childhood: "I should have been born into the German-speaking Jewish community of Prague in 1922 and died in a gas chamber some 20 years later.
 How I came to be born in the Bronx Hospital, I'll never quite understand."

 Milgram's interest in the Holocaust had its basis in what his biographer, Professor Thomas Blass, referred to as Milgram's "lifelong identification with the Jewish people".
 Author Kirsten Fermaglich wrote that Milgram as an adult had "a personal conflict as a Jewish man who perceived himself both as an outsider, a victim of the Nazi destruction, and as an insider, as scientist."
-Alexandra stated that Milgram's Jewish identity led to his focus on the Holocaust and his obedience-to-authority research.
-He shared this as well with Herbert Winer, one of his obedience study subjects, who noted after speaking to Milgram about the experiment that "Milgram was very Jewish.
+His wife, Alexandra, later said that Milgram's Jewish identity led to his focus on the Holocaust and his obedience-to-authority research.
+He shared this as well with Herbert Winer, one of his obedience study subjects, who noted, after speaking to Milgram about the experiment, that "Milgram was very Jewish.
 I was Jewish.
 We talked about this.
 There was obviously a motive behind neutral research."